At a glance: Connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 - Permit the partner to receive postbacks

-The Activate Partner toggle must not be used to pause or turn off campaign attribution!
+Don't use the Activate Partner control to pause or turn off campaign attribution!

-Disabling the partner integration may cause irreversible damage to your active campaigns.
+Disabling partner integration can cause irreversible damage to active campaigns.

 For more details, FAQs and use cases about partner activation please click here.